Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{$(c,t)$-Isolation}

-$(c,t)$-Isolation extends $k$-anonymity to consider an adversary.
-The metric measures how well an adversary can isolate points in a database $D$~\citep{chawla_toward_2005}.
-The difference between the adversary's guess $y_{Adv}$ and the target point $y_D$ is given by $\delta_y$.
-A target point $y_D$ is $(c,t)$-isolated if a sphere $S$ with radius $c\delta_y$ around the adversary's guess includes less than $t$ other points. $c$ can be seen as isolation parameter, determining the size of the ball, whereas $t$ is a privacy threshold.
+This metric extends $k$-anonymity to consider an adversary.
+The metric measures how well an adversary can isolate points in a database $D$~\cite{chawla_toward_2005}.
+The difference between the adversary's estimate $x$ and the target point $x^*$ is given by $\delta_x$.
+A target point $x^*$ is $(c,t)$-isolated, i.e., the adversary succeeds, if a ball~$\mathcal{B}$ with radius $c\delta_x$ around the adversary's estimate includes fewer than $t$ other points. $c$ can be seen as isolation parameter, determining the size of the ball, whereas $t$ is a privacy threshold.